 - Expensive: Should you buy those leggings in black, brown, and gray since they make your stems look amazing?
 Why yes, you should!
 UNLESS you are broke.
 Or don’t have the money right now, but should have it next week.
-Or have the money right now but really need it for gas.
+Or have the money right now but really need it for rent.
 Buying multiples is a luxury, so treat it as such.

 - Limiting: Say you find the perfect black pencil skirt, and it’s so perfect that you buy two and store one.
 That way, when the first one bites the dust, you’ve got back up!
 Also, you are now completely full up on black pencil skirts.
 If you find one that’s even better, how are you going to justify buying it?

 - Bulky: I have ribbed tank tops in about 15 colors, and I utilize them for layering pretty much constantly.
 But they take up almost an entire drawer in my dresser and that drives me a little batso.
 Always be mindful of your available storage.

 - Security: Most of us struggle to find pants that fit properly, tights that don’t constrict, shoes that are both cute AND comfy.
 Knowing that you’ve got a staple nailed, and knowing that you can ruin that nailed-staple and still have one waiting in the wings, is a happy, comforting, serene feeling.

 - Pragmatism: In my opinion, multiples are most applicable when it comes to layering.
 Buying awesome tights or long-sleeved tissue tees in multiple, solid colors is generally a sound practice.
 You’re going to use those things as supporting players in many different kinds of outfits, so why not stock up?